quicwg/base-drafts/draft-ietf-quic-transport.md

 : The maximum packet size parameter places a limit on the size of packets that the endpoint is willing to receive, encoded as an unsigned 16-bit integer.
+  This indicates that packets larger than this limit will be dropped.
 The default for this parameter is the maximum permitted UDP payload of 65527.
-  Values below 256 are invalid.
-The initial packet from a client is exempt from this limit.
+  Values below 1252 are invalid.
+This limit only applies to protected packets ({{packet-protected}}).

 ### Values of Transport Parameters for 0-RTT {#zerortt-parameters}